nicolardi/open_blog/src/blog/6-json-viewer-chrome-extension-1.md

 I noticed the url: https://raw.githubusercontent.com

-This suggests that the files on a github repo are public accessible on the https://raw.githubusercontent.com domain.
+This suggests that the files on a github repo are publicly accessible on the https://raw.githubusercontent.com domain.
 This is why it is possible to display the image using the above link

 ::: tip
-Writing the question mark at the start it will display the image.
-If you omit the question mark it will print "screenshot" linked to the url written inside the rounded brackets
+Writing the question mark at the start will display the image.
+If you omit the question mark it will print "screenshot" linked to the URL written inside the rounded brackets
 :::

 ```